Most of us have credit reports assembled about us by the credit bureaus, yet few of us know about the surprising history

 In addition, Equifax was allowed to charge fees for credit freezes in many states, which gave them the opportunity to actually make money off of this breach.

-Nearly two years later, Equifax has still not been penalized or held accountable for this horrific failure in any way.
+Nearly two years later, Equifax has still not been penalized or held accountable for this epic failure in any way.
 In fact, they just went back to selling credit monitoring, and they are now making more money than ever.

 For a fascinating in-depth investigation of the 2017 Equifax breach, listen to the podcast “Breach.”

 There is virtually no end to the list of disastrous errors committed by Equifax, but here are some more of the highlights: